mhmdrazn/Bushfires-Regression-Analysis/README.md

-# West Australian Weather Analysis and Linear Regression Model
+# West Australian Weather Analysis with Linear Regression Model

 This repository contains a project for analyzing and creating a linear regression model based on the weather data of West Australian suburbs.
 The data analyzed covers the period from December 2023 to February 2024.